idenyigabriel/idenyigabriel/README.md

 **I'm a tech savvy, a quick thinker, a problem solver, idealist, original thinker and an introvert.**

-**Previously experienced in Embedded system and Design/Programming, I have seen both sides of tech world, and am well acquainted with the problems that come with it.**

 **At the core, i am a Python and Django Developer, but also experienced in the user of Javascript, Jquery, HTML, CSS and a lot more.**

 **What i may lack in knowledge, i make up in my willingness to learn, dedication to my work and passion to keep improving.**

-**I simply want to put my skills into good use, in solving problems i can and improve to solve those i cant.**
+**I simply love to put my skills into good use, in solving problems i can and improve to solve those i cant.**

 **Looking forward to beign involved in your next big thing!
 Interested in working together?
 Lets have a talk.**